sf3164/TGSIM_I395_plotter_full/README.md

 ## How to Use

 1. Use the updated TGSIM I395 maindatasets and the boundary file in this repo.
-2. Rename the main dataset to TGSIM_I395.csv and move it to the same directory as the `plotter.py` script.
+2. Make sure the updated main dataset TGSIM_I395.csv is in the same directory as the `plotter.py` script.
-3. In the same directory as `plotter.py`, create a new folder named `boundaries`, and move all the centerline files into this folder.
+3. Make sure the folder `boundaries` contains the updated boundary file, and is in the same directory as `plotter.py`
 4. Launch the Python to run `plotter.py` and run all cells.
 5. A GUI window will appear.
 6. Choose a **time window**, **initial lane**, and **exit lane** (or leave as "all").